-The Fight Against The Hyde Amendment Is Finally Seeing Results Thanks To Women Of Color
+The Tide Is Turning On The Hyde Amendment, Thanks To Women Of Color Activists

 Destiny Lopez is the co-director of All* Above All and the All* Above All Action Fund, where she co-leads All* Above All’s work to end the Hyde Amendment.
 She is a strategist, communicator and thought-leader in reproductive justice.